irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.coinswap.MsgRemoveLiquidity"></a>

 ### MsgRemoveLiquidity
-MsgRemoveLiquidity - struct for removing liquidity from a reserve pool
+MsgRemoveLiquidity defines a msg for removing liquidity from a reserve pool

 | Field | Type | Label | Description |